sopra-steria-norge/trondheim-cloud-community/techtuesdaylunches/2023-10-17_AzureLandingZones_notes.md

 1. **Azure billing and Active Directory Tenant (Azure-fakturering og Active Directory-tenant):** Dette området handler om administrasjon av fakturering for Azure-tjenester og oppsett av Azure Active Directory Tenant, som er en sentral komponent for Azure-miljøet.

+The Azure service presents a range of active subscription offers, and customers can use these offers at the same time to gain flexible billing options.
+Example subscriptions include Enterprise Agreement (Enterprise Agreement), Microsoft customer agreement, cloud service provider, and others.

+The Azure landing zone architecture supports subscriptions from any Azure offer.
+Subscriptions can only exist within one Microsoft Entra tenant to then relocate into the management group hierarchy within that tenant.
+They can then be managed by the various controls with enterprise-scale platforms like Azure Policy and role-based access control (RBAC).

 2. **Identity and access management (Identitet og tilgangsstyring):** Dette området fokuserer på administrasjon av brukeridentiteter og tilgangsstyring til Azure-ressurser.
 Det inkluderer opprettelse og administrasjon av brukerkontoer, rollebasert tilgangskontroll (RBAC) og flerfaktorautentisering for økt sikkerhet.

+Identity provides the basis for a wide variety of security assurance.
+It grants access based on identity authentication and authorization controls in cloud services.
+Access control protects data and resources and helps decide which requests should be permitted.

+The technological landscape in the enterprise is becoming complex and heterogenous.
+To manage compliance and security for this environment, identity and access management lets the right individuals access the right resources at the right time for the right reasons.

+Identity and access management is boundary security in the public cloud.
+It must be treated as the foundation of any secure and fully compliant public cloud architecture.
+Azure offers a comprehensive set of services, tools, and reference architectures to help organizations make highly secure, operationally efficient environments.

 3. **Resource organization (Ressursorganisering):** Her handler det om å strukturere og organisere Azure-ressurser på en måte som er logisk og administrerbar for organisasjonen.
 Dette kan inkludere bruk av ressursgrupper, ressursgruppesett og navngivningskonvensjoner.

+Cloud adoption journeys have varying starting points and scale requirements.
+Some enterprises start with a few applications in the cloud and grow over time.
+Other enterprises must scale quickly to address business demands like a datacenter migration.
+In either scenario, resource organization planning should include environment growth to accommodate further applications and services.

+A key consideration for resource organization design is to simplify management across the environment for increased workload numbers and scale.
+Azure landing zone design and implementation should consider foundational management group and subscription structure, to avoid creating scaling constraints later.

+The resource organization design area explores techniques and technologies that help maintain good resource topologies in cloud environments.
+The following diagram shows the four scope levels for organizing Azure resources: management groups, subscriptions, resource groups, and resources.

 4. **Network topology and connectivity (Nettverkstopologi og tilkobling):** Dette området omhandler design og konfigurasjon av nettverksarkitektur i Azure, inkludert oppsett av virtuelle nettverk, subnett og tilkobling til lokale nettverk.
 Herunder Hub-Spoke-topologi eller Virtual WAN

+Network topology and connectivity are fundamental for organizations that are planning their landing zone design.
+Networking is central to almost everything inside a landing zone.
+It enables connectivity to other Azure services, external users, and on-premises infrastructure.
+Network topology and connectivity are in the environmental group of Azure landing zone design areas.
+This grouping is based on their importance in core design and implementation decisions.

+In the conceptual Azure landing zone architecture, there are two main management groups hosting workloads: Corp and Online.
+These management groups serve distinct purposes in organizing and governing Azure subscriptions.
+The networking relationship between the various Azure landing zones management groups depends on the organization's specific requirements and network architecture.
+The next few sections discuss the networking relationship between Corp, Online, and the Connectivity management groups in relation to what the Azure landing zone accelerator provides.

 5. **Security (Sikkerhet):** Sikkerhetsaspektet handler om å implementere sikkerhetskontroller og prinsipper for å beskytte Azure-ressurser.
 Dette kan inkludere brannmurer, sikkerhetsgrupper, trusselovervåking og konformitetskontroller.

+Security is a core consideration for all customers, in every environment.
+When designing and implementing an Azure landing zone, security should be a consideration throughout the process.

+The security design area focuses on considerations and recommendations for landing zone decisions.
+The Secure methodology of the Cloud Adoption Framework also provides further in-depth guidance for holistic security processes and tools.

+New (greenfield) cloud environment: To start your cloud journey with a small set of subscriptions, see Create your initial Azure subscriptions.
+Also, consider using Bicep deployment templates in building out your Azure landing zones.
+For more information, see Azure Landing Zones Bicep - Deployment Flow.

+Existing (brownfield) cloud environment: Consider using the following Microsoft Entra identity and access services if you are interested in applying the principles from security design area to existing Azure environments:

 6. **Management (Administrasjon):** Administrasjon omfatter effektiv styring av Azure-ressurser.
 Dette inkluderer overvåkning, feilsøking, oppdateringer og konfigurasjon av ressurser.

+For stable, ongoing operations in the cloud, a management baseline is required to provide visibility, operations compliance, and protect and recover capabilities.

+The management design area focuses on the considerations and recommendations for landing zone design decisions.
+Also, the Manage methodology of the Cloud Adoption Framework provides further in-depth guidance for holistic management processes and tools.

 7. **Governance (Styring):** Dette området dreier seg om å etablere retningslinjer og retningslinjer for administrasjon av Azure-ressurser.
 Det inkluderer administrasjon av kostnader, sikkerhet og overholdelse/samsvar.
 Azure Policy er sentralt her, og spesielt DeployIfNotExists og Deny.

+An organizations cloud adoption journey starts with strong controls to government environments.

+Governance provides mechanisms and processes for maintaining control over platforms, applications, and resources in Azure.

+The design area review explores the considerations and recommendations that help you make informed decisions as you plan your landing zone.

+The governance design area focuses on the design decisions in the landing zone.
+Also, the Govern methodology of the Cloud Adoption Framework gives guidance for governance processes and tools.

 8. **Platform automation and DevOps (Plattformautomatisering og DevOps):** Dette området handler om å automatisere prosesser for ressursimplementering og administrasjon.
 DevOps-prinsipper brukes for å effektivisere utviklings- og driftsoperasjoner.

+The scale, agility, and flexibility part of cloud technologies leads to opportunities for new ways of working and modern approaches to service delivery.

+Many traditional IT operating models aren't compatible with the cloud and must undergo operational transformation to deliver against enterprise migration targets.
+You can evaluate using DevOps processes and tools for application and central teams.

 Disse åtte designområdene gir en helhetlig tilnærming til å forberede organisasjonen på en vellykket implementering og administrasjon av Azure-tjenester gjennom Azure Landing Zones.
 De gir et rammeverk for å ta hensyn til alle viktige aspekter, fra økonomi og identitet til nettverk og sikkerhet.

 ### Velg landingssone

 [Mer info](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/landing-zone/choose-landing-zone-option)

+Platform landing zone: A platform landing zone is a subscription that provides shared services (identity, connectivity, management) to applications in application landing zones.
+Consolidating these shared services often improves operational efficiency.
+One or more central teams manage the platform landing zones.
+In the conceptual architecture (see figure 1), the "Identity subscription", "Management subscription", and "Connectivity subscription" represent three different platform landing zones.
+The conceptual architecture shows these three platform landing zones in detail.
+It depicts representative resources and policies applied to each platform landing zone.

+Application landing zone: An application landing zone is a subscription for hosting an application.
+You pre-provision application landing zones through code and use management groups to assign policy controls to them.
+In the conceptual architecture (see figure 1), the "Landing zone A1 subscription" and "Landing zone A2 subscription" represent two different application landing zones.
+The conceptual architecture shows only the "Landing zone A2 subscription" in detail.
+It depicts representative resources and policies applied to the application landing zone.

 ### Referanse-arkitekturer